Santiago de Compostela is the endpoint of every Camino and the prized destination for every pilgrim

-If you visit La Alameda Park, don´t forget to visit the two Marys, located close to the entrance of the Park.
+If you visit La Alameda Park, don´t forget to visit the two Marys statues, located close to the entrance of the Park.
 The Two Marys were legends in the 1950s and Santiago has honoured their memory with two bronze statues.

 The Pilgrim Office

 Every pilgrim who has walked the Camino de Santiago is entitled to receive a “compostela” (certificate).
 The compostela can be obtained from the Pilgrim Office close to the cathedral.

-Casco Historico means Historical Centre and the old town of Santiago de Compostela, the location of the cathedral is a beautiful place to explore.
-Wander around the ancient streets, take a coffee or lunch at one of the many restaurants or purchase your Camino souvenirs to take home.
+Casco Historico means historical centre and is the old town of Santiago de Compostela, as well as being the location of the cathedral.
+Wander around the ancient streets, take a coffee or lunch at one of the many restaurants, or purchase your Camino souvenirs to take home.

 San Martin Pinario Monastery

 The 10th-century Benedictine monastery is now a hall of residence for University students, although you can still pay a visit to appreciate the beauty of this baroque building.
 The church, which is still open to the public, has a beautiful stairway and its walnut choir stalls made by Mateo de Prado are considered the most impressive in Galicia.

 The City of Culture

 The City of Culture is located outside of Santiago Centro, on a hill above the city.
-This modern building is a great white mound copying the curves and bumps of earthy hills and the cost has caused much controversy in Santiago.
+This modern building is a great white mound copying the curves and bumps of earthy hills.
+The cost has caused much controversy in Santiago.
 Nevertheless, it is worth a visit, even just to take in the architecture.
 If you would like to visit, a regular bus service runs from the city centre.

 San Francisco Convent